 Graduate assistantships are available in most areas of study in the College of Music.
-The annual stipend can vary from $5,538 to $11,076 depending upon the stipend amount, the availability of supplemental scholarship funding, average hours per week, amount of service rendered, the nature of the service, and the qualifications of the student.
+The annual stipend can vary from $7,998.72 to $15,997.44 depending upon the stipend amount, the availability of supplemental scholarship funding, average hours per week, amount of service rendered, the nature of the service, and the qualifications of the student.
 Graduate assistants receive a waiver of a substantial portion of both in-state and out-of-state tuition (minus fees).
-Please understand that all student pay fees, no matter if they are on assistantship or not.
+Please understand that all students pay fees, no matter if they are on assistantship or not.
 Unfortunately fees cannot be waived.
 Tuition waiver holders should expect to pay over $1,000 in fees per semester, (including the $350 music facilities fee), plus the cost of books, health insurance, and personal expenses.
 Admissions applications will be accepted at any time, but the end of February is the deadline to be considered for assistantships that begin the following fall semester.

 All students who complete the application process for admission to the College of Music are considered automatically for a graduate assistantship.
 No additional assistantship application is required.